 £890 POTHOLE CLAIM

 I am fighting a £1100 pothole claim with Fife Council which has been reported in the Dunfermline Press.
 The claims handlers say that Fife Council has a reasonable inspection and maintenance system – I don’t believe it.
 Let’s see the proof via a Freedom of Information request.

 I knew that this pothole was miscategorised as a Cat 2 and was repaired as a Cat 1 (most serious).

 A Cat 2 is significant and indicates that vehicle damage could occur.

 The council is legally responsible for keeping the road network maintained and they are paid by local taxpayers to do so.

-In this case (and most of the time) they have clearly failed in their duty, as they have admitted there was a pothole and that they failed to repair it within the statutory timeframe.
+In this case (and most of the time) they have clearly failed in their duty.
+They have admitted there was a pothole and they failed to repair it within the statutory timeframe.

 I found it from space on Google Earth and on Google Street Maps, yet Fife Council needed my help to find it on a map despite repairing it days later!

 Google Street Maps has a date stamp, so it’s clear to me that this pothole has been a problem hotspot for years.